 To the right are the dormitories, and to the left is a building with various activities and cafeteria.

-In the middle of the square is a statue of Kim Il Sung with children.
+In the middle of the square is a statue of Kim Il Sung surrounded by children.

-The whole grounds are very large, and the atmosphere is veyr green.
+The whole grounds are very large, and the atmosphere is very green.

 Trees line the sidewalks, and you should walk for a few minutes to get to each location.